docker/docs/docker-for-mac/osxfs.md

 These two examples come from performance use cases contributed by users and they are incredibly helpful in prioritizing aspects of file system performance to improve.
-We are developing statistical file system trace analysis tools to characterize slow-performing workloads more easily in order to decide what to work on next.
+We are developing statistical file system trace analysis tools to characterize slow-performing workloads more easily to decide what to work on next.

 Under development, we have: